unspentspace/melbourne/workshops/README.md

 | Cyberpunk Hardware | Regular |  | | Drop in to build your own project or help with someone else's |

-## Interested presenters workshop lead
+## Interested presenters/event/workshop lead
 - enter your details here, yes you!
+- Super anonolady (byo chips and dip)